hjfitz/focus.hjf.io/README.md

 ## Features

 - Repeats a video innit
-- Soon: 25 minute pomo timer
+- 25 minute pomo timer
 - Soon: click a link to start playing (should add data-url to li tags)
+- Soon: Show running timer on the page
+- Soon: Pause music at end of pomo